chbh-opensource/chbh-on-bear/docs/meg/acquisition/meg-acquisition-checklist.md

     - See this flowchart **[Noisy Channels](noisy_channels.md)**, or for a more detailed process see this walkthrough **[To fix noisy channels](to_fix_noisy_channels.md)**.
 - [ ] Exit Tuner and return to ***megacq***.
 Adjust **Settings**
     - Select Project, or create new.
-	- Input pseudonymised Subject details from Participant Logging Computer (PLC).
+	- Input pseudonymised participant details from Participant Logging Computer (PLC).
 	- Adjust Acquisition parameters or load settings...<br /> **```File -> Load settings```** .
     - Create or adjutst stimulus generation, on-line averaging (as necessary).

-## Prepare subject
+## Prepare participant

 - [ ] Offer bathroom break.
 - [ ] Explain preparation procedure.
 - [ ] Explain experiment.
-- [ ] Let subject read and sign ethics consent and screening questionaire.
+- [ ] Let participant read and sign ethics consent and screening questionaire.
-- [ ] Have subject remove metal objects, and do **a comprehensive check with both metal detectors**.
+- [ ] Have participant remove metal objects, and do **a comprehensive check with both metal detectors**.
 Subject to change into scrubs if necessary (show subject to Changing Room and show scrubs sizes that are available).

 !!! note "We are trying to reduce our laundry bill so only use scrubs if necessary e.g. metal in clothing."